shader-slang/slang/docs/proposals/006-artifact-container-format.md

 The grouping - how does it actually work?
 It might require specifying what group a set of options is in.

 An advantage to this approach is that policy of how naming works as a user space problem.
 It is also powerful in that it allows control on compilation that has some independence from the name.

+We could have some options that are named, but do not appear as part of the name/path within the container.
+The purpose of this is to allow customization of a compilation, without that customization necessarily appearing withing the application code.
+The container could store group of named options that is used, such that it is possible to recreate the compilation or perhaps to detect there is a difference.

 ### JSON options